bpshu/aishell-3-baseline-fc/README.md

 ## Usage
 > replace `<name>` in the following code blocks with appropriate values.
-> detailed usage of jupyter notebooks is described in the notebooks’ markdown blocks.
+> detailed usage of jupyter notebooks is described in the notebooks’ markdown blocks and comment sections.

 ### 0. Environment Setup
 We use anaconda to manage our virtual environment.
 An exported conda env discription file is provided as `environment.yaml`.
 Use `conda` to create a new virtual environment in order to run the following scripts and notebooks: